krisselden/typescript-library-starter/README.md

 ### Mocha Tests use Native Module Support

-Tests are written in JS and run against dist output but still typechecked.
+Tests are written in JS and run against dist output but still typechecked via tsserver.

 Workflow start build task `tsc - watch - tsconfig.json` and run tests/

-Generally tests can be strictly typechecked without any annotation and if needed types can be annotated with jsdoc.
+Generally tests can be strictly typechecked using inferred types without any annotation and if needed types can be annotated with jsdoc.

 The benefits are tests do not need compilation, consume declaration types, and build output.